You can tell a lot about a person from the Fortran they write.

 You could open the code and clearly see the model.

-Additionally, the compiler could perform its job effectively: predictable memory usage, no aliasing surprises, and tight loops that executed quickly.
+The compiler could perform its job effectively: predictable memory usage, no aliasing surprises, and tight loops that executed quickly.

 Of course, COMMON blocks can be misused.